Revisiting the proof theory of Classical S4: A counterexample for Prawitz's classical S4 system

-which is valid in {\bf S4} but whose reduction is not:
+is valid in {\textbf{S4}}, its reduction is not:

-Then, Medeiros \cite{Medeiros2006} presented a new version for the {\bf S4} system, the {\bf NS4}.
-This new system is composed of the logical symbols $\wedge, \vee, \to, \bot\mbox{ and }\Box$ and its rules are the usual, except for $\Box$-I, which is as follows:
+It was presented a new Natural Deduction for {\textbf{S4}} system, called system {\textbf{NS4}} and proposed a normalisation proof by critical lemma \cite{Medeiros2006}.
+This new system is composed of the logical symbols $\land, \lor, \to, \bot\mbox{ and }\Box$ and the usual rules, except for $\Box$-I, which is as follows: